What is the employer shared-responsibility provision?

 Affordability and minimum value

-Here’s an overview from the IRS in terms of the requirements the health coverage has to fulfill to be considered affordable and provide minimum value.
+The IRS sets standards in terms of the requirements the health coverage has to fulfill to be considered affordable and provide minimum value.3

 - A plan provides minimum value if it pays for at least 60% of overall medical costs for a standard population and also provides "substantial" coverage for inpatient and physician services.

 - The specifics for affordability vary from one year to the next, as they are indexed.
-For 2025, an employer fulfills the affordability requirement if the employee’s cost (ie, the part that’s payroll deducted) for the cheapest plan the employer offers (that also provides minimum value) is no more than 9.02% of the employee’s household income.2
+For 2026, an employer fulfills the affordability requirement if the employee's cost (ie, the part that's payroll deducted) for the cheapest plan the employer offers (that also provides minimum value) is no more than 9.96% of household income.4

 Note that the cost to add a spouse and/or dependents to the plan is not taken into consideration when determining whether an employer is complying with the requirement to offer affordable coverage.
 That is still the case even now that the family glitch fix is in effect; even if family members end up being eligible for subsidies as a result of the family glitch fix, the employer has fulfilled their obligations as long as just the employee's coverage is considered affordable.